Trovemaster/Duo/docs/source/spectra.rst

 ** ``bound`` used in INTENSITY calculations to produce bound-only spectra or linelists.
 For ``bound``, Duo identifies bound wavefunctions corresponding to the upper state and uses them to compute bound transition intensities.
-See also :ref:`unbound states`.
+See also :ref:`unbound-states`.
 ::

   intensity